IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-workloads.md

 ![Packaging functions for a FaaS platform](images/101-ex0-package-for-faas.png)

 1. Write your function in a language that the FaaS platform supports.
-2. Select the target language runtime and version.
-You need to also find out what additional libraries it may already include.
+2. Select the target language runtime and version. _You should also find out what additional libraries the runtime may already include._
-3. If needed, create an archive with a function and any additional libraries not supported by the runtime.
+3. If needed, create an archive with your function and any required libraries not already included in the runtime.
 4. Submit the function or archive it to a FaaS platform with a selected runtime identifier.
 This is typically done through a supported API client.

 ## Packaging for serverless CaaS